TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

  end process;
 ```

-The word clock is even more complex, instead of synchronizing on just the AES3 word clock and the bsync signal, I also make sure it's properly synchronized to the bit clock:
+The word clock is even more complex, instead of synchronizing to only the AES3 word clock and the bsync signal, I also make sure it's properly synchronized to the bit clock:
 ```vhdl
 i2s_lr_clock: process(clk) begin
     if(rising_edge(clk)) then